Jeremiah 11 - 12 - Outline of Jeremiah (Book Notes menu page)

 D. The Covenant peoples' response - (11:7,8)

-Though the Lord had patiently reminded Israel of the Covenant, they had neither listened, nor obeyed.
+Though the LORD had patiently reminded Israel of the Covenant, they had neither listened, nor obeyed.
 Therefore, they would suffer the consequences of breaking the Covenant.
 God's Word is Truth, but man prefers to imagine his own "virtual reality" that cannot stand.

 II.
-The Conspiracy against the Lord - to break the Covenant (11:9-17)
+The Conspiracy against the LORD - to break the Covenant (11:9-17)

 A. It was national scope (11:9-13): ...among the men of Judah... the inhabitants of Jerusalem.

-During the reign of Josiah, the nation returned to serving the Lord, at least outwardly.
-The true extent of that revival was known to the Lord, who discerns the hearts.
-(While Josiah served the Lord with his whole heart, the nation did not 2Kin 23:25,26; 2Chr 34:31-33.)
 It could be that this message was given shortly after the death of Josiah.
 The nation, although outwardly righteous, was about to turn to their old ways.
-Here, the Lord revealed their heart condition, to Jeremiah (11:9).
+Here, the LORD revealed their heart condition, to Jeremiah (11:9).

 B. It was against themselves (11:14-17) - Sin injures the sinner.